frmichel/sparql-micro-service/doc/02-config.md

 ## Re-injecting arguments in the graph produced by the micro-service

 In certain situations, it may be necessary to re-inject the service arguments into the graph being produced by the service, so that this graph matches the query graph pattern.
-This is even required when passing the arguments in client's SPARQL query.
+This is even mandatory when passing the arguments in client's SPARQL query.

 **Example**.
-In the query below, assume that "sunset" is the value of the ```tag``` argument that the service expect.
+In the SPARQL graph pattern below, assume that "sunset" is the value of the ```tag``` argument that the service expects.
 ```sparql
 ?photo
   a schema:Photograph;